Great fire of London

-The story of the Great Fire of London in 1666.
+Great Fire of London the story from 1666.
 Homework help with the history of the Great Fire how the Great Fire of London started and how it ended.

 A year after the plague, a disease that one hundred thousand Londoners suffered from, London was a crowded and dirty city.
 The summer of 1666 was very dry and the River Thames was low.
 The people worried that there would be a drought.